 Water cremation, sometimes referred to as aquamation, is a process that breaks down a body after death.
-It involves water, heat and chemicals, unlike standard cremation that just uses heat.
-The aquamation process is actually quite simple.
-During the process the body is placed in a steel chamber.
+It involves water, heat, and chemicals, unlike standard cremation that just uses heat.
+The aquamation process is quite simple.
+During the process, the body is placed in a steel chamber.
 The chamber is then filled with an alkaline solution made up of 95% water and 5% potassium hydroxide and raised to a very high pressure to prevent boiling.

-The chamber, and the body in the solution, is then heated to around 350 degrees Fahrenheit for an extended period of time, from 4 to 16 hours.
-The heat, pressure and solution work together to break down the body, leaving only the bones.
-The body slowly dissolves, and the bones, once removed from the chamber, crushed into ash and returned to the family just like in a traditional cremation.
-As the water left over an aquamation no longer contains any alkalis, it can be returned to the natural ecosystem just like water from a sink or a toilet – through the standard wastewater treatment facility.
+The chamber, and the body in the solution, are then heated to around 350 degrees Fahrenheit for an extended period of time, from 4 to 16 hours.
+The heat, pressure, and solution work together to break down the body, leaving only the bones.
+The body slowly dissolves, and the bones, once removed from the chamber, are crushed into ash and returned to the family just like in a traditional cremation.
+As the water leftover from an aquamation no longer contains any alkalis, it can be returned to the natural ecosystem just like water from a sink or a toilet – through the standard wastewater treatment facility.

 Aquamation does not use acid to dissolve the body.
 There is no acid used in an aquamation.
 In fact, the process of alkaline hydrolysis uses a material called an alkali, which is actually the exact opposite of an acid.
 The combination of chemicals and water work together to naturally dissolve the body without the use of acid.

 Aquamation is definitely safe for the environment.
 This is because the solution used in aquamation, a mixture of 95% water and 5% alkali, is completely natural and safe.
 And, even if it wasn’t, by the end of the aquamation process the alkalis are completely used up.
 So, all that remains at the end of an aquamation is water, bones, and dust.